 Just like when you’re driving more stopping distance is required to safely come to a stop.
 When using a rim brake, this distance can be more than you think.
 Definitely do a test stop before you really get going to make sure you’re comfortable.
 Also, brake before a turn, and never in the middle.

 If you’re going to riding in the rain often, switch your chain lube to something that will be a little more resilient to the water.
 Something like White Lightning Wet Ride will last longer than a standard lube.

 Also, after riding in the rain, wipe your bike down really well.
 Water can hide in places that can start corroding.
 Don’t forget to remove your seat post and give it a good wipe down.
 Steel frames and seat posts can rust together and make adjusting your seat impossible.

 Inspect your tires.The wet conditions can cause things like glass and debris to stick to the rubber.
 Also check for any slices to the rubber.

 12. Protect against the chafe

 Wet skin can cause chaffing to occur a lot quicker than dry skin.
 Plus, all the road spray can contain grit and dirt that can find its way to sensitive parts.The best way to protect against this is with chamois cream.
 Even if you don’t normally use this, now would be a good time to try out that sample pack you picked up at the last bike festival you attended.

 13. Keep your head dry

 Waterproof helmet covers are a great investment.
 These go over top of your helmet and keep the water out.
-Some, like the Endura Luminite, have a built in light for added visibility.
+Some have a built in light for added visibility.
 These take up very little space in your bag, so it’s a great idea to keep it around.